MicrosoftDocs/customer-voice/cv-docs/customize-sender-email.md

     - **Ownership authentication key**: Proves that your organization owns the domain.

-    - **Email authentication keys for DKIM**: Prove that Forms Pro is authorized to send messages that show your organization's domain name in the from-address.
+    - **Email authentication keys for DKIM**: Prove that Customer Voice is authorized to send messages that show your organization's domain name in the from-address.

 8. After record creation, contact Microsoft support, and provide the following information: